Best Of17 min read

 What's the most important feature to look for in agency web hosting?

-Honest answer: multi-site management and white-label/reseller capabilities.
-Performance matters, but if you can't efficiently manage all your clients from one dashboard — and ideally bill them for the hosting as your own product — you're leaving operational efficiency and real revenue on the table.
-Speed, backups, SSL?
-Table stakes at this point.
-Every host on this list checks those boxes.
+Multi-site management and white-label/reseller capabilities.
+Performance is table stakes — every host here handles backups, SSL, and speed fine.
+But if you can't efficiently manage all your clients from one place, and ideally bill them for hosting as your own product, you're missing real operational efficiency and revenue.
+That's where the actual decision lives.

 Is Cloudways really worth it for small agencies?

-For agencies under 5–7 client sites, the Agency plan pricing ($60+/mo) probably doesn't justify the overhead.
-Start on SiteGround or A2 Hosting and migrate to Cloudways when the math works.
-That said, Cloudways' standard plans (starting ~$14/mo) are worth considering for tech-comfortable agencies at any size — you don't have to go straight to the Agency tier.
+For agencies under 5–7 sites, the Agency plan at $60+/mo probably doesn't make sense.
+Start with SiteGround or A2 Hosting, then move to Cloudways when the numbers work out.
+That said, Cloudways' base plans starting ~$14/mo are worth considering for tech-comfortable agencies at any size.

-Yes — and it's more meaningful than most agency owners realize.
+Yes — more than most agencies realize.
 The standard markup is 2–4x what you pay the host.
-If you're paying $5/site/mo on a cloud platform, billing clients $20–25/mo is completely defensible and most clients won't blink at it.
-Run that at 30 client sites and you're looking at $450–$600/mo in near-passive margin.
-Cloudways, A2 Hosting, InMotion, and SiteGround all enable this model well.
+If you're paying $5/site/mo on a cloud platform, charging clients $20–25/mo is completely reasonable and most won't push back.
+At 30 client sites, that's $450–$600/mo in near-passive margin.
+Cloudways, A2 Hosting, InMotion, and SiteGround all support this well.

 Should agencies use shared hosting at all in 2026?

-For low-traffic marketing sites — brochure sites, basic blogs, the kind of thing that serves under 2,000 visitors/month — quality shared hosting is genuinely adequate.
-LiteSpeed-based options from Hostinger or SiteGround keep costs sensible for clients who simply don't need more.
-Don't over-engineer it and don't over-charge for it.
+For low-traffic sites — basic brochure sites, simple blogs serving under 2,000 visitors/month — quality shared hosting works fine.
+LiteSpeed options from Hostinger or SiteGround keep costs sensible.
+Don't over-engineer it.
 Not every client needs a $35/mo Kinsta plan.

 How do I handle hosting for clients on different stacks — WordPress, Webflow, custom builds?

-Cloudways is the cleanest answer here — you can deploy WordPress, PHP apps, and more on the same infrastructure.
-Webflow and fully static sites host themselves, so that question becomes moot.
-For custom apps, a VPS option (Cloudways, DreamHost VPS, or even DigitalOcean direct) gives you the flexibility without locking you into WordPress-only platforms.
+Cloudways handles WordPress, PHP apps, and more on the same infrastructure.
+Webflow and static sites host themselves, so that's not an issue.
+For custom apps, a VPS option (Cloudways, DreamHost VPS, or DigitalOcean direct) gives you flexibility without locking you to WordPress.

 What's the real cost of "cheap" hosting for agency clients?

-More than you'd think — and this is one of those things I feel pretty strongly about.
-Slow load times, unexpected downtime, and poor security directly affect your clients' business outcomes, which directly affects your client retention.
-A site that loads in 800ms versus 3.5 seconds isn't a minor technical footnote; research consistently shows that's a conversion rate difference that can cost a client thousands of dollars per month in lost revenue.
-Budget hosting has its place, but price it against total relationship risk — not just the monthly line item — and the math usually shifts pretty quickly.
+More than most realize — and this is something I feel strongly about.
+Slow load times, unexpected downtime, and poor security directly affect your clients' revenue, which affects your client retention.
+The difference between 800ms load times and 3.5 seconds isn't minor — research shows that's a conversion rate gap that can cost a client thousands per month.
+Budget hosting has its place, but weigh it against total relationship risk, not just the monthly cost.
+The math usually shifts quickly.

 Tags